 This guide will compare the VAT registration process for EU vs. non-EU businesses, explain fiscal representative needs, and show how to stay compliant while selling on Amazon Germany.

-Once approved, you will receive a German VAT ID (format: DE123456789).
-Fiscal representative: Not required for EU companies.
+Once approved, you will receive a German VAT ID (format: DE123456789) and another ID formatted like so xxx/xxx/xxxx.

-Non-EU businesses (e.g., USA, UK, Canada) must also register for VAT if they sell or store goods in Germany. • Similar registration process as for EU companies. • Required documents include incorporation certificate and ID of a director.
+Non-EU businesses (e.g., USA, UK, Canada) must also register for VAT if they sell or store goods in Germany.
+The process is the same as the one for EU companies.

 Germany does not require non-EU businesses to appoint a fiscal representative for VAT registration or filing.